scriptsandthings/Jamf_things/Documentation/Subreddit_Links/ReadMe.md

 Too many subreddits to toss on the end of the 'Blogs and Links' page without compromising it's original intent.
-So, here's the Reddit stuff.
+So, here's the Reddit stuff and some Discord community links.

-Still needs cleaning and have to complete the blurbs about each sub.
+Still needs cleaning and have to complete the blurbs about each subreddit.

 ___